 I was surprised to find the act of staying in an apartment versus a private hostel room or hotel made me feel more akin to being an expat in Lima than a tourist just passing through.

-I made the mistake of drinking a glass of tap water that first night, and paid for it the next morning at 4 AM with an unpleasant case of traveler’s diarrhea.
+I made the mistake of drinking a glass of tap water the first night and paid for it the next morning at 4 AM with an unpleasant case of traveler's diarrhea.

 Being sick abroad always sucks, especially if you've yet to make friends where you are when it happens.
 On the plus side, I was happy to have a private, comfortable place to recover.